401-advanced-javascript-tommalieh/data-structures-and-algorithms/Data-Structures/linked_list/README.md

 7- Add an insertBefore() method that add a new node after a node with a certain value.

+8- Add an kthFromEnd() method that will take an index and look for the node with the same index and return it's value.

 ## API

 1. `append()` - Adding a new node to the linked list.